Wondering whether your website is meeting expectations or is the website not performing as it should be? How do you measure website performance?

 What kind of people are coming to your website – are they the right ones?
 Figures 2 and 3 show an overview of the people visiting our website about growing tomatoes.
 As you can see there’s a large US audience, made up mainly of older people.
 87% were first-time visitors, and they visited at least 2.4 pages each and spent around 1 minute on the site.

 For this website, the audience does reflect the profile of our main buyers, however, to increase page views, time on site, repeat visits and conversions, we need to review our site content to ensure the language and imagery appeal to men over 35.

 If you haven’t yet created a profile of your ideal client – review our article on Are You Marketing Your Services to the Right People?
 Create your ideal client avatar, then check these audience stats in GA to see if you’re attracting the right ones:

 - Geo – where is most of your traffic coming from?
-If it’s not where you want, then you need to review your marketing, and perhaps setup referral spam traffic filtering to see if the results change.
+If it’s not where you want it, then you need to review your marketing, and perhaps set up referral spam traffic filtering to see if the results change.

 - Demographics – are you attracting the right kind of people?
 If not, it’s time to review your marketing.